But do you know who Jael is? Maybe, if you’ve delved deeply into your Bible or various women’s Bible studies.

 4. David and Jael were both used by God.
 David articulates this clearly by saying that God is on his side and Goliath is nothing more than an animal.
 Deborah prophesies that God will use “a woman” to defeat Sisera.
 Why a woman?
 Because Deborah’s general, Barak, was showing cowardice.

 5. Both David and Jael faced their adversary alone.
 David fought Goliath in direct one to one combat.
-Jael was in her tent, minding her business, when Sisera burst in, retreating from battle.
+Jael invited Sisera into her tent where they were alone.

 6. Both David and Jael disabled their enemy before killing him.
 David knocked Goliath down with a stone and then beheaded him, while Jael soothed Sisera to sleep and then impaled his head with a tent peg.